Solarwatt and BMW cooperate on home batteries

 It will also offer installations, metering, insurance and tax advice and widen sales channels.

+Solarwatt is majority-owned by Stefan Quandt, who owns nearly half of luxury carmaker BMW with his sister Susanne Klatten.

-The German battery market is currently led by Solarwatt rival Sonnen, part of Shell (RDSa.L).
+The German battery market is currently led by Solarwatt rival Sonnen, part of Shell.

 German solar power supply in the first quarter 2021, at 7.24 terawatt hours (TWh), held a 5.4% share of total power grid volumes, Fraunhofer Institute data showed.